yacosta738/blastkode/README.md

 ## Installation

 1. Install Gridsome CLI tool if you don't have it: `npm install --global @gridsome/cli`
-1. Clone the repo: `git clone https://github.com/drehimself/gridsome-portfolio-starter.git`
+1. Clone the repo: `git clone https://github.com/yacosta738/blastkode`
-1. `cd gridsome-portfolio-starter`
+1. `cd blastkode`
 1. `npm install` (This can be a long download because of Cypress.
 If you don't care about testing with Cypress, remove it from `package.json`)
 1. `gridsome develop` to start a local dev server at `http://localhost:8080`